gregjames1/Network-Security-Groups/README.md

 <img width="792" alt="Screenshot 2023-08-06 at 6 32 03 PM" src="https://github.com/gregjames1/Network-Security-Groups/assets/129281605/63168035-e10f-4622-ab14-370cd0e6338e">
 </p>
 <p>
-Log into your Azure account and create your resources - you will need to create a Resource Group near your location (for example: US West 3).
-Then create two Virtual Machines and select the resouce group that you created earlier for each of these to ensure they share the same permissions, policies, and network.
+Login to your Azure account and create resources - you will need to create a Resource Group near your location (for example: US West 3).
+Create two Virtual Machines and select the Resouce Group that was created earlier for each of these to ensure they share the same permissions, policies, and network.
 Allow the first VM to create a new Vnet and Subnet.
 While creating the second VM, select the previously created resource group and Vnet.
 </p>
 <br />